Dear Naurr – Can I help you with cooking? I’m willing to help. Let me know. – Lili

-This scene was referred to in Reversal, and in Fortune, but it never really got its due until a Weekly Free Write about chores.
+This scene was a part of Reversal, and in Fortune, but it never really got its due until a Weekly Free Write about chores.

-I wanted very much to have a story that starts off as cleaning a kitchen and then, well, what sort of mess is it, anyway?
+I wanted very much to have a story that starts off as cleaning a kitchen and then, well, what sort of dirt is it, anyway?

 You don’t want to know.

 On November 22nd of 2153, Lili is alone in the NX-01‘s kitchen.
-She’s panting.
-The air smells like turkey cooking.
+She is panting.
+The air smells like turkey cooking, as it is Thanksgiving.
 She’s got a cast iron skillet in her hands.
 Reed‘s voice is on the intercom.

-And there’s a mess on the wall, and a mess on the floor.
+And there’s a messing on the wall, and there’s dirt on the floor.

 As the story goes on, it becomes apparent that there have been boarding parties on the ship.
-What is on the floor, and on the wall, are the remains of something sentient.
+So what is on the floor, and on the wall, are the remains of something sentient.
 Hayes and Slocum come in.
 And Lili is still, barely, coherent.